makeitlegit/ProperName/README.md

 # Start Here

-Proper Name is a knowlege-sharing effort.
+Proper Name is a knowledge-sharing effort.
 Getting people's names right is not an impossible task.
-This is for developers, designers, and anyone else who shapes the products/services we all use.
+This is for *developers, designers, and anyone else* who shapes the products/services we all use.

 [Best Practices](bestpractices.md)
 Guidelines for designing, building, and maintaining systems that will best honor proper names.